Judge: Accusers at Epstein associate trial to use pseudonyms

 The trial should “focus on the evidence or lack of evidence and the credibility or lack of credibility of the witnesses,” she said.

-Defense lawyers seemed on the verge of a major gain when the judge seemed to be considering ruling out the testimony of one of four women expected to testify about sex abuse on the grounds that she was not underage by law in the jurisdictions where she maintained she was sexually abused by Epstein at age 17.
-The judge asked lawyers to submit arguments on the issue.
+Defense lawyers seemed on the verge of a major victory when the judge questioned the testimony of one of four women expected to testify about sex abuse on the grounds that she was not underage by law in the jurisdictions where she maintained she was sexually abused by Epstein at age 17.
+The judge asked lawyers to submit arguments on the issue, but seemed inclined to let the testimony occur.

-Prospective jurors will begin filling out questionnaires later this week and oral questioning of them will begin in mid-November.
+Prospective jurors will begin filling out questionnaires later this week and oral questioning of them will start in mid-November.
 Opening statements are scheduled for Nov.
 29

-Maxwell, 59, has been jailed since her arrest in July 2020, when she pleaded not guilty to charges that she recruited teenage girls for Epstein to sexually abuse and sometimes joined in the abuse.
+Maxwell has been jailed since her arrest in July 2020, when she pleaded not guilty to charges that she recruited teenage girls for Epstein to sexually abuse and sometimes joined in the abuse.

 Epstein died at a Manhattan lockup in August 2019 while awaiting trial on sex trafficking charges.
 The death was ruled a suicide.